IHTSDO/authoring-ui/README.md

 ## Additional Configuration

-In order to obtain api-endpoint information within the local environment and avoid CORS errors when accessing SNOWOWL endpoints a configuration similar to the following (very basic) should be used:
+In order to obtain api-endpoint information within the local environment and avoid CORS errors when accessing SNOWOWL and IMS endpoints a configuration similar to the following (very basic) should be used:

 ```
 user 'details here';